 HIGHWAY NUMBER CHANGES

-In May 1933 the numbers of all state highways changed, creating some present-day confusion.
+On May 4, 1934, the numbers of all state highways changed, creating some present-day confusion when reading old maps.
 Nearly 40,000 signs were changed in less than a day.

 For example, when it was first built through Hopkins, Highway 7 was known as Highway 12.